What is the Dosha? Discover Your Ayurveda Dosha Type.

 - The Dosha (or doshas) are the 3 body and mind profiles.

-While all of us tend to belong more to one Dosha we should be aiming for achieving a balance of the three.
+While all of us tend to belong to just one Dosha we should be aiming for achieving a unique balance of the three, comparative to the balance at the time of our birth.

 This should really be done through an Ayurvedic practitioner (rather than online quiz! – although they can be fun and are ‘reasonably’ accurate).

 It is however relatively easy to self assess and discover what is the dosha with dominant proportion for you.